MinhTranTuan3112/TTM-Music/README.md

 ![image](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/f572a771-8a17-46b5-920e-ddf58c9773a0)

 - After user click on each category buttons.
 A list of songs that have that category will be loaded for the users to choose.
-For example, if users choose Pop category, all of the songs have the caetgory *Pop* will be displayed:
+For example, if users choose Pop category, all of the songs have the category *Pop* will be displayed:

 ![image](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/ef66fe34-7355-40f4-84cb-2e79c548e164)